Leigh TD330 Through Dovetail Jig

 What Router Should I Use?
 The TD330 is shipped with two 1/2" shank router bits.
 Leigh recommends a midsize router, from 1-1/2 to 2-1/4 HP (9-13 amps) with a 1/2" collet.
 This size provides great power to weight ratio.
 Fixed base routers are ideal because they have a lower center of gravity with handles mounted to the router base rather than the motor, as with plunge routers.
 However, if you are proficient with the use of a plunge router, it works just as well.
 When buying a router, also consider ergonomics, switch location, a good plunge mechanism and easy, accurate adjustment of bit height.

 Router tables are typically used with a bearing or fence, however, the Leigh TD330 is guided around a guide bushing mounted in the router table.
-Leigh eBushes (guide bushings) are designed around the decades-old Porter Cable/Black & Decker industry standard.
-Therefore, you will need an insert ring to fit the eBush to your router table or router plate.
+Leigh eBush guide bushings are designed to the decades-old Porter Cable/Black & Decker industry standard.
+Therefore, you will need an insert ring to fit the included eBush to your router table or router plate.
 See specifications below.